 Youth Activism Project campaigns are fully youth-led.
-Youth Activism Project provides support and resources, such as providing background information on the bills, coaching students on statements, arranging transportation to town halls and state capitols, and providing space for debriefing and celebration.
+Youth Activism Project provides support and resources, such as providing background information on the bills, coaching students on public speaking, bouncing around ideas, and providing space for debriefing and celebration.
 But in the end, our youth leaders call the shots.
 They decide on the problem they want to solve and what actions to take.

 Global Girls’ Education